FartLabs/fartlabs.org/blog/hackathon.md

 > **tl;dr**: [Join our Discord](https://go.fart.tools/chat)!

-We invite **you** to build with the FartLabs community, its technology, and its vibrant culture of science.
-Experience what's beyond the boundaries of science and technology with us!
+We invite **you** to build with the FartLabs community, its technology, and vibrant scientific culture.
+Discover what awaits beyond the boundaries of science and technology with us!

 This two-week hackathon is your chance to create something extraordinary, connect with a vibrant community of builders, and compete for coveted prizes.
 Kicking off on **March 23, 2025**, FartHacks is open to creators of all experience levels.
-Whether you're a first-time hacker or an experienced programmer, this is going to be epic.
+Whether you are a first-time hacker or an experienced programmer, this is going to be epic.

 ## Why join FartHacks?